bruno-branco/bruno-branco/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on an ecommerce with Vendure.io, React and Nextjs.
 Using Codegen for the graphql schema types.
-- 🌱 I’m currently learning node.js and Next.js
+- 🌱 I’m currently focusing my studies on http protocols.
 - 👯 I’m looking to collaborate on any project that gives me a challenge
 - 💬 Ask me about chess
 - 📫 How to reach me: @PittBrunoo on twitter.
 (Yeah it'll never be "X")